List of Marvel Comics characters: C: Cardinal

 Cardinal Harrier is a supervillain in American comic books published by Marvel Comics.
 Cardinal first appears in New Warriors #28 and was created by Fabian Nicieza and Darick Robertson.
 Cardinal has appeared in the pages of New Warriors, Night Thrasher, and Thunderbolts.

 Donald Joshua Clendenon is a Vietnam War veteran.
 While on a mission in Rhodesia, he conceives a child named Valerie Barnhardt with fellow mercenary Amelia Barnhardt a.k.a.
 "Sprocket".
 Clendenon is outfitted with a powered suit of armor and takes the name Cardinal.
-Cardinal first appears as a bodyguard for arms smuggler Jeremy Swimming-Bear "Sea Urchin", who is foiled by the New Warriors.
 The Air Force breaks Cardinal out of prison, and he and his team go after the New Warriors; they are defeated and sent back to prison.

 While attempting to thwart a humanitarian mission in Bosnia and Herzegovina, Cardinal is injured and his armor damaged.
 Following the dissolution of Air Force, Clendenon repairs the Cardinal armor and becomes a mercenary.

-In subsequent appearances, Cardinal joins the Crimson Cowl's Masters of Evil and the Thunderbolts as Harrier.
+In later appearances, Cardinal joins the Crimson Cowl's Masters of Evil and the Thunderbolts as Harrier.

 Clendenon has no superhuman powers.
 As Cardinal, he wears a suit of powered armor which gives him increased strength, body armor, flight, and the ability to function underwater.
 The suit incorporates a number of offensive weapons, including energy blasters, grenade launchers, and a tar gun.